Azure/ALZ-Bicep/infra-as-code/bicep/modules/policy/assignments/README.md

  | China regions  | policyAssignmentManagementGroup.bicep | mc-policyAssignmentManagementGroup.parameters.example-dine.json |

-In this example, the `Deploy-ASCDF-Config` custom policy definition will be deployed/assigned to the `alz-landingzones` management group (intermediate root management group).
+In this example, the `Deploy-MDFC-Config` custom policy definition will be deployed/assigned to the `alz-landingzones` management group (intermediate root management group).
 And the managed identity associated with the policy will also be assigned to the `alz-platform` management group, as defined in the parameter file: `policyAssignmentManagementGroup.parameters.example-dine.json` or `mc-policyAssignmentManagementGroup.parameters.example-dine.json`
 #### Azure CLI - DINE

 ```bash